What to eat in Menorca: 10 Typical Dishes

 Its main ingredients are flour, water, sugar, eggs, and lard, and is baked until it forms its characteristic shape.
 Sometimes they have icing sugar sprinkled on top and sometimes they have a filling.
 The traditional filling is cabell d’àngel, a sort of pumpkin jam, but it can also be filled with delicious custard.
 We have the feeling that once you’ve tasted it, you may well become addicted.

-If you want to try the best ensaimada in Menorca, we recommend heading down to Can Pons (shop and workshop in Es Mercadal), the winner of the 2020 World Championship’s Best Ensaimada Award.
+Where to try ensaimada in Menorca: if you want to try the best Ensaimada in Menorca then we recommend Can Pons (shop and workshop in Es Mercadal, Carrer del General Albertí, 6),winners of the Best Ensaimada award at the 2020 world championship.

 A must-try Menorcan speciality is oliaigua, a humble recipe that farmers would use when enduring hardship.
 Mainly made of up water, oil, and some aromatic herbs, it was a typical breakfast.
 Over time, it has become the first course in many meals, adding vegetables to make a tasty soup of water, oil, tomatoes, green pepper, and garlic, served in a bowl with layer of toast on the bottom.